johnragan/docker-demo-101/README.md

 ## Pull Down This Repo

-Pull down this repo by executing the folloiwng at the command line:
+Pull down this repo by executing the following at the command line:

 * git clone https://github.com/johnragan/docker-demo-101.git

+If you do not have git installed, just use the green "Clone or download" button above to download the zip.

 ## DockerHub for This Lab